 View and create monitors

 One of the reasons to ingest and store time series data is to know when data meets or doesn't meet certain criteria.
 Use Chronosphere Observability Platform alerting to generate alerts and notifications from data, whether it's about your system or about your usage of Observability Platform itself.
+Compare your monitor configurations to historical data to ensure your thresholds meet your needs.

 For an overview of the Observability Platform approach to alerting, see the Introducing Monitors: A better way to manage and interact with alerts (opens in a new tab) Chronosphere blog article.